LyonsLab/StarBLAST/docs/3_StarBLAST-Docker.rst

    JetStream cloud will take at least 10-20 minutes and the wait-time will increase with the size of the BLAST database.

 Start BLASTING!
-Now anyone can enter the :code:`<MASTER_VM_IP_ADDRESS>` into their browser and access SequenceServer.
+Now anyone can enter the :code:`<MASTER_IP_ADDRESS>` into their browser and access SequenceServer.

 |Tut_7|_